 cbdMD MAX is a daily tablet made for people with everyday pain, especially in the joints.
 It’s especially good for older people, since joint stiffness and inflammation normally increase with age.

 cbdMD MAX is formulated with full spectrum CBD and Univestin, an herbal blend clinically proven to improve joint comfort and mobility within a week of daily use.
 This is more of a long-term, systemic product rather than a spot treatment, so it’s best if you’ve got a persistent joint issue rather than just occasional muscle pain.
 Take two capsules per day, at any time of day,

 Other CBD Post Workout Options: Tinctures, Capsules, and Gummies

 Provides support for: General wellness and exercise recovery.

-Unlike topical formulas for pain relief or specially formulated supplements for enhanced sleep, CBD oil tinctures, capsules, and gummies are best for general exercise support and wellness.
+Unlike topical formulas for pain relief or specially formulated supplements, CBD oil tinctures, capsules, and gummies are best for general exercise support and wellness.